-We are looking to hire mobile engineers (iOS or Android) who:
+We are looking to hire an iOS engineer who:

-- Would like to work primarily on a new mobile SDK built with the latest language support (Swift & Kotlin)
+- Would like to work primarily on our iOS SDK built with the latest language features in SwiftUI and Swift Package Manager

 - See themselves as “product” engineers.
 We place crafting a great experience for our customers and their end users above all else